 The reflex move when AI slop becomes nameable is to swear off AI writing tools entirely.
 That move is not coherent in 2026.
 AI tools have real upside for first drafts, ideation, research compression, and outline generation.
 The problem is not AI; the problem is voice-flat AI applied to a writer's brand without a measurement layer.

-How to audit your own content for slop
+How to audit your own content for AI slop

 Pull your last 20 posts.
 Run them through three filters.